 However, sunrise is often hazy and it rains in the afternoon during the wet season so neither is good value.

 Visiting two on-site museums costs Q30 / $4.10 extra.

 Twin Pyramid Complexes

-Complex Q, built in 771 AD, is the first set of temples you reach on your Tikal ruins self-guided tour.
+Complex Q, built in 771 AD, is the first set of temples you’ll reach.

 It is also the best example of a twin-pyramid complex at Tikal, which the Maya built every 20 years to mark time and record important events.

 They built matching pyramids on the east and west of the complex.